Drive Down Employee Attrition Costs!

 Voluntary turnover is steadily rising.
 In 2017, it reached 13.5% (up from 9.1% just five years prior).1 Collectively, turnover amounts to $160 billion per year for US corporations.2

 This constitutes a significant financial loss for US organizations.
 And if your high performers are walking out the door, the cost of replacing them is significantly higher than for your average employee.

-Attrition is a normal cycle organizations face.
+Employee attrition is a normal cycle organizations face.
 However, losing some of your great talent is preventable.
 Investing in your culture and the development of your leaders can result in saving your organization thousands of dollars in the long run.